Frequently Asked Questions

 How can I protect my family from swimmer’s itch?

 The GLA has used a variety of educational avenues that address how to prevent getting swimmer’s itch by swimming “smart.”
 We encourage swimmer’s to avoid shallow water, especially when there is an onshore wind.
-Also, we ask swimmers to consider applying Itch Guard, Bullfrog, or Sea Safe creams prior to swimming.
+Swim after noon when parasite numbers are lower.
+Also, we ask swimmers to consider wearing a rash guard style suit that covers most of the body.
 Finally, whenever possible, swim in deeper water where the itch problem is more diluted.

 Does the GLA monitor the water quality of Glen Lake?